University-Projectss/Software-Testing/README.md

 ## Why Jest?

 In JavaScript world, there are at leat 10 packages for everything you need, and testing is no exception.
-From the variety of testing libraries i choose to go with Jest.
+From the variety of testing libraries i choose to go with Jest[1].

 Jest is a library supported by the React dev team, which means there is a strong community around this library, which makes it easier to find solutions to problems.
-When a tool is backed up by a giant like Meta, there’s considerable extra comfort and peace of mind.
+When a tool is backed up by a giant like Meta, there’s considerable extra comfort and peace of mind.[2]

 ## Functional Testing